 Nicholas is the founder of Blackbulb, a company based on the values of creativity, fun and quality.

-In 2004, Robin co-founded Brickville DesignWorks, a company that uses LEGO bricks and products to produce events, exhibits, custom creations, and educational opportunities for people of all ages.
-Robin’s exhibits have toured prominent Canadian science centres and museums, and have featured giant dinosaurs, a huge Egyptian sphinx, fantastic castles, and more.
-He has made national television appearances, and his work has been featured in print.
+Robin's company, Brickville DesignWorks, uses LEGO bricks and products to produce events, exhibits, custom creations, and educational opportunities for kids of all ages.
+Robin’s exhibits have toured prominent Canadian science centres and museums, and have featured giant dinosaurs, a huge Egyptian sphinx, fantastic castles, and much more.
+He has made national television appearances, and his work has been featured extensively online and in print.

 Robin enjoys all aspects of building, but especially likes developing castle, pirate, and other historically themed creations.
-Robin is a storyteller, and LEGO is his medium.
+Robin loves telling stories, and LEGO bricks are his favourite medium.

 Adam Reed Tucker